Lifesight attribution report is used to understand the impact of your campaigns on offline store visits. Key benefits from Lifesight attribution are :

 A. Key Metrics

 Along the top of your reporting dashboard is the key metrics that summarises the performance of your campaign.
 The key metrics has three sections as follows:

-Impressions: An impression is the total number of Ad delivered for the campaign.
-Whether the Ad is clicked is not taken into account.
+Impressions: Total number of Ad views delivered in the campaign.
+Whether the Ad is clicked or not is not taken into account.
 Each time an Ad is delivered for the campaign, it is counted as one impression.

 Clicks: Click on the Ad in any channel (Subset of Impressions).
 Every time someone clicks on an ad this is recorded and then displayed as the total number of clicks.

-Campaign Reach: Total Number of Unique Devices that got the impressions.
+Campaign Reach: Total Number of Unique Devices that were reached by the campaign.

-Frequency: Frequency is the average number of impressions delivered per unique device (exposed member of the audience).
+Frequency: Frequency is the average number of impressions delivered per unique device.

 Total Exposed Visits: This is the number of visits that happened after seeing the Ad.
-If a same person visits twice to the store, then it is counted as two visits.
+If the same person visits twice to the store, then it is counted as two visits.